 The fact that a victim already had a preexisting physical condition will not be a defense to aggravated vehicular assault.
 If the accident caused the victim’s preexisting condition to substantially worsen, you can still be found guilty.

 Penalties For An Aggravated Assault By A Vehicle With A DUI

 If you are convicted of aggravated vehicular assault while you are under the influence of alcohol or drugs, it is a second-degree felony.
 This felony offense level can result in a prison sentence from five to 10 years and a fine of up to $25,000.

 You will also face penalties for the underlying DUI offense.
 Pennsylvania has a three-tier system for DUI offenses based on your BAC level within two hours of your accident.
 The penalties for a DUI will depend on your BAC and your prior record.
 Your vehicular assault lawyer can explain the penalties that you might face if you are convicted of a DUI.

 In addition to the other potential penalties, being convicted of vehicular aggravated assault can also result in losing your driving privileges for 12 months.

-Talk To A DUI Aggravated Assault Attorney In Pennsylvania
+Talk To A DUI Aggravated Assault Attorney In Chester County, Pennsylvania